lpoulain/CHAOS/boot/README.md

 ## Bootloader

-This directory contains the elements for the bootloader.
+This directory contains the elements for the initial bootloader.
+I have since switched to GRUB, but keep these files as a reference.
 The bootloader reads the kernel from the disk, loads it in memory at address 0x1000, switches to 32-bit protected mode and executes that kernel.
 All this must fit within 512 bytes to fit in the boot sector.

 Here are the files: